-Melanoma, also known as malignant melanoma or cutaneous melanoma, is an aggressive form of skin cancer.
+Melanoma is known as malignant melanoma or cutaneous melanoma, an aggressive form of skin cancer.
 It arises from the cells that give skin its color, the pigment-producing cells present in the epidermis called melanocytes.

 Melanomas can develop anywhere on the body.
 Because melanoma cells stem from pigment-producing cells, melanomas are most frequently brown or black in color.
 In rare instances, melanoma develops from pigmented cells that are not associated with the skin, such as the eye or other internal organs.